What is Headless SEO and How Does it Affect SEO?

 b.
 Headless is Flexible

-Moving pages into any desired URL structure is easier with headless, which is something monolithic CMSes often need help with, causing a thorn in the side of many SEO practitioners.
+Moving pages into any desired URL structure is easier with headless CMS, which is something monolithic CMSes often struggle with, causing a thorn in the side of many SEO practitioners.

 Want to make a URL structure more SEO-friendly, incorporate keywords in URL slugs, or just move a page in your monolithic CMS, only to conclude it’s not worth the effort?